nuitrcs/rnaseq_workshop/RNA_Quest_script_workshop.md

 # Bash environment - Setup

 ### * It is highly enouraged to install the required packages before attending the workshop
-On your local computer, open a terminal and connect to Quest with your netID, then copy the workshop directory into your home directory.
+On your local computer, open a terminal and connect to Quest with your netID, then copy the workshop directory into your home directory:
 ```
 ssh YOUR_NETID@quest.it.northwestern.edu
 cd ~